Fredjod/My-Banking-Agent/README.md

 <ul>
 <li>Group debit or credit operations per customized categories</li>
 <li>Forecasting of the coming month budget, based on the previous month transactions.
 You can adjust the forecast at will</li>
-<li>Automatically connect and download bank statements from Credit Mutuel</li>
+<li>Automatically connect and download bank statements from bank website.
+Only Credit Mutuel (France) is currently supported.</li>
 <li>Send an alert to the account owner by email, if the forecast significantly varies from the actuals downloaded from bank website</li>
 <li>This is possible to monitor as many bank accounts as needed, even hosted in several banks</li>
 </ul>